leelinde92/2359calculator/readme.md

 ##### Foot note
 - Reducer is larger than 60 lines, due to the calculations needed.
 - Button has reduced coverage due to platform specific executions.
+- `jest-expo` can cover more platforms, but it does not allow for inflating like `enzyme`. `App.test.js` integration test is deemed as important to keep application integrity and hence I've decided to go with `enzyme` instead.